 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 - Cooked chicken breast: this can be chicken you prepared just for this recipe, leftover chicken, or even rotisserie chicken.
-I talk more about chicken options and suggestions for cooking the chicken in the Recipe FAQs section below!
+I talk more about chicken options and suggestions for cooking the chicken in the Tips and tricks section below!

 - Red onion: I like the color and flavor of red onions for dishes where the onion is used raw.
-But, if you don't have red onion, feel free to substitute another type such as white onion.
+But, if you don't have red onion, feel free to substitute another type, such as white or sweet onion.

 Step by step photos